EMERGENCY MEDICAL AND AMBULANCE SERVICES IN TANZANIA

 HOW CAN I CALL AN AMBULANCE IN TANZANIA?

-Officially, Tanzania has separate numbers for the three essential public safety and health services:
+Tanzania has two official lines for essential public safety and health services.

 GROUND AMBULANCE IN TANZANIA